fluent/fluentd-docs-gitbook/plugins/input/tail.md

 If the date is 20140401, Fluentd starts to watch the files in /path/to/2014/04/01 directory.
 See also `read_from_head` parameter.

-You should not use \'\*\' with log rotation because it may cause the log duplication.
-In such case, you should separate in\_tail plugin configuration.
+You should not use `*` with log rotation because it may cause the log duplication.
+In such case, you should separate `in_tail` plugin configuration.